daseyb/Specter3D/README.md

   * Only quadratic, cubic, linear and instant curves are supported
   * Mainline curves are not yet imported
   * Only works with a "Pixels To Units" setting of 100
   * Some animations throw errors when selecting/scrubbing through them in the editor.
-They work fine when runnign the game.
+They work fine when running the game.

 Important missing features:
   * Sounds